slawoe/slawoe/README.md

 Hi there 👋 ,

-my name is Slawomir Ernst and I'm a (Junior) Frontend Web Developer from Lüneburg who has left sales behind to pursue what I enjoy most: Coding and learning new stuff and ways to solve problems on a daily basis.
+my name is Slawomir Ernst and I'm a Frontend Web Developer from Lüneburg who has left sales behind to pursue what I enjoy most: Coding and learning new stuff and ways to solve problems on a daily basis.

-I wrote my first website in pure HTML at the age of 13 and have privately dealt with web development again and again, until this year I finally decided to realize my hobby professionally and to attend a web development boot camp to work as a (junior) developer in the future.
+I wrote my first website in pure HTML at the age of 13 and have privately dealt with web development again and again, until this year I finally decided to realize my hobby professionally and to attend a web development boot camp to work as a developer in the future.

 This is exactly what I have successfully completed with my App [Moodster](https://github.com/slawoe/moodster) and I am now open for new projects.